 In this picture you can see where the house which was destroyed by bombing has been replaced.

 The photographs below were taken at York Road following the raid on the night of 4th / 5th May 1941.
 (Belfast Telegraph Pictures)

 Destruction at Veryan Gardens.
 All of the housing on the bottom left side of the road was destroyed and has been replaced.
-(Picture from "The Blitz.
-Belfast in the War Years)
+(Picture from Belfast Telegraph)